 Alcohol can seem to temporarily reduce anxiety and lower social inhibitions, helping people feel more open to others.
 However, disinhibited behavior that occurs during alcohol intoxication can cause people to interact in ways that lead to rejection and feelings of shame.
 This dynamic can become especially toxic for people with borderline personality disorder.
 Episodes of heavy drinking may occur in isolation but often become part of a pattern that leads to both psychological and physical dependence on alcohol.
 Prolonged alcohol dependence is linked with a host of negative health outcomes and an increased risk of suicide for people with borderline personality disorder.

 Borderline Personality Disorder and Stimulants

 Stimulants can induce temporary states of euphoria and personal power that are appealing to people who feel disempowered or vulnerable.
 For people with borderline personality disorder, stimulants may help them temporarily overcome feelings of shame or helplessness.
 Unfortunately, the activation of the sympathetic nervous system by stimulants also causes an immediate increase in anxiety.

-People who use high doses of stimulants, especially methamphetamines or cocaine, may experience episodes of panic.
 Stimulants can also provoke rage and disinhibited aggression, as well as episodes of dysphoria during periods between use.
 In general, stimulant use intensifies affective instability, which causes significant distress for people with borderline personality disorder and increases their risk of self-destructive or self-harming behavior.

 Drug Abuse as a Hindrance to Borderline Personality Disorder Treatment